-Our organization and compensation committee increased Mr. Mulroy's base salary by 2% for 2014 as a result of his overall performance having exceeded expectations in 2013.
-Based on the recommendation of our President and Chief Executive Officer, our organization and compensation committee also increased the base salaries for each of Messrs.
-Sullivan and McClements by 2% for 2014 as a result of their overall performance having met or exceeded expectations in 2013.
-Although Mr. Laivins was not an executive officer at the time of such determination, his base salary was also increased by 2% for 2014.
+More specifically, our organization and compensation committee increased Mr. Mulroy's base salary by 7.5% for 2015 as a result of his overall performance having exceeded expectations in 2014, including by having achieved substantially all of his individual objectives for 2014.
+In addition, based on the recommendation of our President and Chief Executive Officer, our organization and compensation committee increased the base salaries for each of Mr. Sullivan and Mr. McClements by 5% for 2015 as a result of their overall performance having met expectations in 2014, increased the base salary of Mr. Laivins by 15.3% for 2015 as a result of his overall performance having exceeded expectations in 2014 and him becoming an executive officer in May 2014, and increased the base salary of Dr. Schoeberl by 7.5% for 2015 as a result of her becoming an executive officer in January 2015.